 Standardize your business process

-With the Workflow Manager application, you can define your business process using the workflow tools available.
+With the Workflow Manager (Classic) application, you can define your business process using the workflow tools available.
 These workflows represent blueprints for the steps required to accomplish a set of defined tasks or projects.
-Since your business process might change over time, Workflow Manager allows you to make changes to your blueprints throughout their existence.
+Since your business process might change over time, Workflow Manager (Classic) allows you to make changes to your blueprints throughout their existence.
 These workflows are associated to job types.
-The life span of a job type goes through phases: Draft > Active > Retired.
+The life span of a job type goes through phases: Draft, Active, and Retired.
 These workflows provide you with the flexibility of controlling which job types are available to your end users.

 Distribute work geographically

 Areas of interest (AOIs) allow you to define jobs spatially.
 There are tools that allow you to create jobs based on user-defined boundaries.
 These boundaries could be freehand drawings or might come from existing geographic data like shapefiles or feature classes.
 The AOIs can be represented on maps using symbols to allow you to quickly identify jobs of interest.

 The job types usually have a workflow associated with them.
 These workflows consist of steps that execute applications or perform some automated tasks.
 The steps that are available in the Workflow Manager (Classic) library allow you to open a predefined ArcMap document, executables, geoprocessing tools, URL addresses, or custom applications that are business specific.